GeorgeOprian/Introduction-to-Robotics/Matrix Game/README.md

 * You control your snake with the joystick:
 	* if the snake moves horizontally you can only make him go up or down using the joystick Y axis
 	* if the snakes moves vertically you can only make him go up or down using the joystick X axis
-	* to change the game setting you can always use the "Setings" section in the menu.
-You can adjust the speed of the snake and, also, the type of field.
+	* you can restart the game by pressing the red button on the Arduino board

 * Eating the food spawned will grow your snake in size.

-* Avoid hitting your own tail or the walls, if you hit them the game will be over.
+* Avoid hitting your own tail or the walls, if you hit one of them the game will end.
+* To pass a level you have to eat at least 6 pieces of food, but you can keep playing the same level only if you don't take the snake out of the matrix
+* As a tip, if you want to make high score keep playing a higher level which you feel comfortable with

 ## Requirements
 * Hardware: